Deciding to take part in a clinical trial

 It may take some time to do these tests and get all the results.
 Speak to the research team and your doctor about them and how long they take, so that you know exactly what is involved.

 The screening tests may find something that means you don’t meet the trial entry criteria after all.
 It can be very disappointing and frustrating if this happens.
-If you would like to talk about this or anything else, you can contact our specialist nurses on the Support Line.
+If you would like to talk about this or anything else, you can contact our specialist nurses on our Support Line.

 You will still be given the best treatment and care that is available outside the trial.
 Sometimes there may also be other trials you may be suitable for instead.
 Speak to your doctor or nurse about your treatment options.